Jan Tyl: Digital writer

 A digital writer is an artificial intelligence algorithm (a neural network combining GPT-3 and Deep Tree technologies) that creates its own literary texts by studying thousands of books and other publications by human authors.

 It was created by Dita Malečková in cooperation with Jan Tyl and a team of IT specialists in 2020.
 The research group focused on the architecture of the algorithms used to generate the literary texts.
 Thus, they taught the neural network to build a consistent story.
 Engineers, experts in machine learning and audiovisual technologies, students of the Institute of New Media Studies at the Faculty of Arts of Charles University and writers all collaborated on the project.

 The Digital Writer's works appeared on Czech Radio, where he wrote a series of five short stories - a science fiction, a love story, a detective story, a horror and a historical novel.
-His work also appeared in Salon of Law, where AI created two appendixies on the subject of "home" in the style of salon short story cycles.
+His work also appeared in Salon of Law, where AI created two appendices on the subject of "home" in the style of salon short story cycles.

 For Digital Writer, Jan Tyl was nominated for the Prix Europa in the Digital Media Project category.

 DigiHavel

 Jan Tyl has been working on the DigiHavel project since 2021.
 DigiHavel is a digital human inspired by the Czech president Václav Havel.
 It is the first digital human - an artificial intelligence - used in Czech schools, which pupils talk to during civics lessons using an interactive web application.
 The aim is to modernize Czech education, to teach children to think, ask questions and verify facts, and above all to educate them about freedom, democracy and human rights.

 DigiHavel represents the personality of Václav Havel, spreads his ideas and opinions and enables students to develop digital competence.
 DigiHavel is a joint project of the Konrad-Adenauer-Stiftung, Alpha Industries and the Department of Civic Education of the Faculty of Education of Masaryk University, under the umbrella of the Odpovědné občanství project.

 As of 2022, the project is in the phase of pilot testing in civic education classes in selected schools.
 From January 2023, other schools from the Czech Republic can also participate in the project.
 The DigiHavel school programme is suitable for high-schools, multi-year grammar schools and secondary schools.
 The main aim is that children will learn to think critically through interactive debate with DigiHavel and not just be passive observers in the classroom.
-In addition to that, it shoud make learning more fun and playful.
+In addition to that, it should make learning more fun and playful.

 Molly

-In 2022, he created a digital persona Molly, who was the face of the advertising capmaign of the Lunchmeat festival of electronic music and visual art, which took place in Prague at the turn of September and October 2022.
+In 2022, he created a digital persona Molly, who was the face of the advertising campaign of the Lunchmeat festival of electronic music and visual art, which took place in Prague at the turn of September and October 2022.
 She was able to write, among other things, a short bio of a performer, social media posts, or even texts for the festival's spokesperson.